jsavargas/telethon_downloader/README.md

 >NOTE: NOTE: THIS VARIABLE MUST BE UPDATED IF MORE URL IS REQUIRED TO BE ADDED TO THE YOUTUBE DOWNLOAD SUPPORT

 ## Volumes:
- **/etc/localtime** : local time zone to container time zone

  **/download** : folder where files are downloaded

- **/etc/localtime** : folder where torrent files are downloaded where transmission will upload them
+ **/watch** : folder where torrent files are downloaded where transmission will upload them